ldderrick/ldderrick/README.md

 ## Hi there 👋

-I'm using HTML, CSS, and JavaScript to make websites dance. 🕺🏽
+I like learning new technologies and currently working on building streaming data pipelines. 🕺🏽

 **I love working with**